 Only Berkeley Heights residents with library cards can place holds.
-You can either call the library at (908) 464-9333, or you can do it yourself online:
+There is a limit of 25 holds per card.
+You can do it yourself online:

 Go to BHPL’s catalog at https://catalog.bhplnj.org/.
 Search for the book, DVD, audiobook, etc. you would like to check out.
 The title you want will appear in the search results, if BHPL owns it and you have typed in the title or author correctly.

 You will be prompted to fill in your library card barcode number (enter the entire number with no spaces) and PIN (usually the last 4 digits of your phone number) if you are not already logged in.